-Total return of the midstream energy infrastructure composite portfolio should exceed the return of the Alerian Midstream Energy Index over a full market cycle on an annualized basis.
+Total return of the midstream energy infrastructure composite portfolio should exceed the return of the Alerian Midstream Energy Total Return Index over a full market cycle on an annualized basis.
 Total return of each Investment Manager's portfolio should rank above the median when compared to their peer group, if applicable, over a full market cycle on an annualized basis and should exceed their benchmark return as specified in each Investment Manager's guidelines or applicable documentation.

 The main focus of investing will be on publicly traded midstream energy infrastructure opportunities.
-Investments may consist of MLPs and securities of energy related C-corporations.
-The midstream energy infrastructure composite portfolio as well as each Investment Manager's portfolio shall have similar portfolio characteristics as that of the Alerian Midstream Energy Index.
+Investments may consist of master limited partnerships (MLPs) and securities of energy related C-corporations.
+The midstream energy infrastructure composite portfolio as well as each Investment Manager's portfolio shall have similar portfolio characteristics as that of the Alerian Midstream Energy Total Return Index.